AlexandriteSoftware/markdown-exec/README.md

 ![examples](docs/examples.png)

+## Configuration

+- `timeout` - timeout (in seconds) for the script to complete
+- `include` - list of glob patters to include scripts from, relative to the first workspace folder

 ## Limitations

 The default strict security profile of the markdown preview disables the `eval` functions.
 Therefore, the code is evaluated through [JS interpreter](<https://github.com/NeilFraser/JS-Interpreter>).
 This means that: